 The LSC provides tutoring in math, writing, and a variety of other subjects, free to Edmonds CC students.
 Drop in tutoring, writing skills development, and online tutoring services are available.
 Inquire directly about other services.

-For students pursuing STEM (Science, Technology, Egineering, and Math) programs, Edmonds CC offers the STEM Open Study Room (Snohmish Hall 126) to provide academic and tutoring support.
-Students can recieve tutoring and support for physics, biology, chemistry, various levels of math, and other subjects.
+For students pursuing STEM (Science, Technology, Engineering, and Math) programs, Edmonds CC offers the STEM Open Study Room (Snohomish Hall 126) to provide academic and tutoring support.
+Students can receive tutoring and support for physics, biology, chemistry, various levels of math, and other subjects.
 Check out the Open Study Room schedule on the STEM homepage for more information.